dfuse-io/docs/content/guides/core-concepts/billing.md

 ## Subscription plans

 dfuse offers a fast and powerful API to interface with blockchains at an affordable price.
-Our main website [lists the different subscription plans](https://www.dfuse.io/pricing) that are offered at the moment.
+Our main website {{< external-link href="https://www.dfuse.io/pricing" title="lists the different subscription plans">}} that are offered at the moment.

-You can subscribe to one of those plans by creating an account on our self-service portal and visiting the [My Current Subscription](https://app.dfuse.io/subscription) page.
+You can subscribe to one of those plans by creating an account on our self-service portal and visiting the {{< external-link href="https://app.dfuse.io/subscription" title="My Current Subscription">}} page.
 You can start using dfuse immediately after signing up and creating an API key, but you'll be subject to the acceptable use restrictions of our **Free** default plan.

 For more information regarding this acceptable use policy, we invite you to read the [Rate Limiting]({{< ref "/guides/core-concepts/rate-limiting" >}}) article.